cshawnkeech/merge_conflict_demo/readme.md

 When one person is editing it's not so bad.

 We do what we can, but sometimes it keeps on happening.

+All of this text is on the new branch.